Decoding the Language of Depression & Anxiety in Social Media

 The first two predictors of depression and anxiety in social media that researchers found were in the content of posts.
 First, the use of negative emotional words (e.g. miserable, sad, lonely) at unusually high rates predicted depression.
 Second, and even more strongly correlated with depression than negative emotional words, was the use of first person singular pronouns.
 People who posted significantly more about “I”, “me”, and “myself” were much more likely to be depressed than those who posted about “they,” “them,” “she,” “he,” etc. It is fair to wonder if the same correlations would be found in daily conversations and internal dialogue.

 While simply posting more about how “we” or “they” are building something “exciting” rather than about how “I” am “lonely” probably won’t get rid of depression, anxiety, and the common coping method of substance use, a general effort to think, talk, and post in terms of positive, collective efforts might result in some degree of mood boost and anxiety relief.
 The tricky part, however, is that sad posts are more likely to elicit a response of social support than happy ones, so the system reinforces the recipe for feeling sad and anxious, which fuels subsequent urges or cravings.
+Thus, it would appear that there is a cyclical nature to the language of depression and anxiety.

 Post Style as a Predictor of Depression and Anxiety